orientechnologies/orientjs/Readme.md

 Status
 ========

-Under construction OrientDB node.js driver...
+Under construction OrientDB node.js driver.

+Currently this driver implements the OrientDB binary protocol but the plan is to provide both the HTTP and the binary protocol.

 Introduction
 ========